kelindar/binary/README.md

 ## Documentation

 Variable-sized values are prefixed with a varint-encoded size and encoded recursively.
-The format is intentionally not versioned or cross-language — this is for efficient exchange of known Go types between systems you control.
+The default sequential format is not self-describing or automatically versioned; tagged unions provide explicit, user-managed versioning.
+The format is Go-specific and intended for systems you control.

 - [Quick Start](#quick-start)
 - [Streaming Encode and Decode](#streaming-encode-and-decode)